Step Pyramid of Djoser

 2668 BC - 2649 BC

-Djoser's pyramid is the first in Egypt, and the earliest stone building of comparable size in the world.
+Djoser's pyramid (plan) is the first in Egypt, and the earliest stone building of comparable size in the world.
 Its first layer is a mastaba (slab-covered pit tomb).
-The architect, Imhotep, added five more layers to create a six-step pyramid.
-The Egyptians were so impressed by this new kind of building, that they deified Imhotep after his death.
+The architect Imhotep, a genius who was also royal physician and vizier of Egypt, added five more layers to create a six-step pyramid.
+The Egyptians were so impressed by his achievements, that they deified Imhotep after his death.
 Symbolically, the pyramid's steps represent a staircase by which Pharaoh's spirit could mount to the starry heaven.

 Saqqara lies ten or so miles south of Giza, near the ancient capital of Memphis.